SAMJ-CSDC26BB/samj-javafx/README.md

 The project consists of 2 parts, frontend and backend (and a Database).
 Both are in the same JavaFX Project.
 For our DB we use SQLite.

 ### Frontend

 The frontend consists of 3 scenes:
 1. login mask
-2. Table where we can see the queries
+2. Table where we can see the entries/data from the DB
 3. Settings

 In the UI you need to log in first.
-After a successful login you can see the plan. can create, delete entries or modify them.
+After a successful login you can see the oncall duty plan with its data.
+Where you can create, delete entries or modify them.
 In the settings you can set the IP and Port of the Server.

 | Telephone number | Start Time       | End Time         | Forward Number |
 |------------------|------------------|------------------|----------------|